tpiros/cloudinary-workbox-example/README.md

 In order to install the dependencies please execute `npm i` from the project folder.

-Once the dependencies have been installed, please run `gulp` (if you don't have gulp installed on your system please install it: `npm i gulp -g`)
+Once the dependencies have been installed, please run `gulp` (if you don't have gulp installed on your system please install it: `npm i -g gulp`)

 After executing `gulp` the application is built and it is placed under the `build` folder.

+## Serve the application
-Serve the contents of that folder to see the final solution (for example by executing: `npx http-server build`)
+In order to serve the contents of the build folder and to see the final solution execute `npm start`.